Vincit/objection.js/doc/includes/API.md

 ```

 > Fetch all models related to a model through a relation.
 The fetched models are
-> also stored to the owner model's property named after the relation:
+> also stored to the owner model's property named after the relation (by default):

 ```js
 const pets = await jennifer.$relatedQuery('pets');